Sarah Elago: Public profile

+Elago was the youngest female member of the House of Representatives during her tenure, having served from the ages of 26 to 33.
 Besides being the youngest lawmaker, she is also the poorest lawmaker with a net worth of ₱85,400 based on her 2018 Statement of Assets, Liabilities, and Net Worth (SALN).
 She was also the poorest in 2017 with a net worth of ₱75,800.